amilovanoff/est_milovanoff_et_al_2019/README.md

 # How to set up the model the first time
 * Download the model from this repository on your local computer.
 * The model was developed using R and RStudio.
 Install RStudio: https://www.rstudio.com/products/rstudio/.
 I use the RStudio Desktop Open Source License (free).
-* Once R and Rstudio are operationals, open the repository on your computer and open the file "model_setup.RProj" in the main folder.
+* Once R and Rstudio are operationals, open the repository on your computer and open the file 'model_setup.RProj' in the main folder.
 It opens RStudio and sets up the working directory to the repository folder.
-* Open and run "library_dependencies.R".
+* Open and run "architecture/library_dependencies.R".
 It installs all the packages used at some point in the model (i.e., in the functions or to create the plots).
 The model is operational.

 # How to run the model
-* To run the model once you the model is set up, you simply have to open "model_setup.RProj" in the main folder.
+* To run the model once the model is set up, you simply have to open "model_setup.RProj" in the main folder.
 It opens RStudio and sets up the working directory.

 ## If you want to extract the numerical values of the Supporting Information's figures
 * In reports, open "supporting_information.Rmd".